paperhive/envfefe/README.md

 });
 ```

-The resulting object will then be:
+The resulting `config` object will then be:
 ```javascript
 {
   elasticHost: 'elasticsearch',